craftcms/docs/docs/commerce/1.x/docs/variant-model.md

 ### description

-The description of the purchasable which is the result of the product type's 'Order Description Format' option.
+The description of the purchasable which is the result of the product type’s “Order Description Format” option.